Here's typical Salona Village house.

 This is an $800,000 teardown in Salona Village.

-In less than a year, the house above will probably end uplooking something like this and it will sell for over 2 million dollars.
+In less than a year, the house above will probably end uplooking something like this

 I'm going to follow the progress of the teardown from demolition to open house.
 There's really nothing good that can be said about it.
 Our neighborhood, now, is a hodgepodge of old and new.